There is nothing worse than spending money on manufacturing an electronic device only to learn that one of the parts is damaged.

 This electrical spark can cause damage to sensitive electrical components like a PCB.

-An ESD of as little as 30 volts has been known to cause damage to electronic components in a PCB during its production, storage, and/or shipping stages.
+An ESD of as little as 30 volts can cause damage to electronic components in a PCB during its production, storage, and/or shipping stages.
 When you consider that the average ESD you feel when walking across a carpet contains about 3000 volts, it doesn’t take much to hurt a circuit board.

 This is why it’s imperative to take the following steps to ensure that the cleanroom where the PCBs are made is an ESD-safe working environment.

 The working space needs to be free of things that can cause ESD releases to occur.
 This means the flooring has to be ESD-safe.
-Any carpeting needs to be removed and replaced with anti-static materials like static dissipative tiles (SDT) for the floor.
+Remove carpeting and replace it with anti-static materials like static dissipative tiles (SDT) for the floor.

 The tiles typically have a 4-layered structure: